Philosophy, Computing, and Artificial Intelligence

 obtain(fox, cheese), eat(fox, cheese)

-Something has gone wrong if the achievement goal triggered by a maintenance goal is logical consequence how the agent already understands the world to be.
-An achievement goal is something the agent must change the world to achieve, but notice that the fox's achievement goal is indefinite.
-The goal is to make it true that there is a food, that the fox obtain it, and that the fox eat it.
+The fox's achievement goal initially is to make it true that there is a food, that the fox obtain it, and that the fox eat it.
 The only way to make this true is to make an instance of it be true.
+1. KB ← KBo; /* KBo are the initial beliefs */

 2. while alive do